itsrever/integration/README.md

     },
 ```

-Per each endpoint of the integration, below the `tests` section you will have to configure the specific tests and pass the values that matches the scenarios.
+For each endpoint of the integration, under the tests section, you will need to configure the specific tests and pass the values that match the scenarios.
 For example, for the scenario `FIND04` you will need to set the value of `customer_order_printed_id` that matches the described scenario in your platform.

 Some test scenarios are optional.
 If you don't implement them, then do not add a configuration for them.

-As an example, with this json, the optional tests `FIND05` won't be executed:
+For example, with this JSON, the optional test `FIND05` won't be executed:

 ``` json
 {